shashankAcn/cldr-ta/README.md

 * CloudFront can be deployed for CDN if localised content has be delivered with minimal latency
 * Application Load Balancer can be configured to scale up/down in terms of CPU/disk utilization
 * AWS SNS along with SES can be configured to send out notifications.
 Eg: instance failure, High CPU utilization,AutoScaling etc
+* CloudWatch can be deployed to visualize AWS Health